dandavies23/smoothie-moves/README.md

 2. I want to easily orientate myself and get into the gameplay quickly.

-3. I want to get more information about the game but also feel I don’t have to read them to be able to play.
+3. I want to get more information about the game but also feel I don’t have to read the rules to be able to play.

 4. I want the game to be fast and compelling.